greenm01/vb4x/docs/vb4x_specs.md

 #### 2\.3.1.2 Merchant Marine Ships

 Merchant marine ships are civilian crewed ships that provide logistal and economic support for the House.
 They have no weapons technology or defense, and are easily captured or destroyed by enemy combat ships.
-Protect them wisely with military escorts.
+Guard them wisely with military escorts.

+Merchant Marine attributes are listed in Section 9.

-**Environmental Transformation And Colonization (ETAC)** ships are used to terraform and colonize uninhabited planets.
+##### **2.3.1.2.1 Environmental Transformation And Colonization (ETAC)**

+ETACs are used to terraform and colonize uninhabited planets.
 After colonization they are scrapped and used by the colony.
+They have a Carry Limit (CL) of one and must be loaded with a Population Unit (PU) to colonize.
+Terraforming does not require a PU.

+Terraforming and colonization occur on seperate turns, one required each.

+Note: terraforming is a long process to fully develop a planet.
+For game purposes terraforming sets the initial conditions for a colony to take root.

+##### **2.3.1.2.2 Trader**

-**Trader** ships earn Production Points (PP) by trading between colonies within the House or with trade partners.
-They must have an uncontested path back across jump lanes to a friendly colony in order facilitate merchant activity.
-Systems may only have one trader assigned per House.
+Traders earn Production Points (PP) by trading between colonies within the House or with trade partners.
+They must have an uncontested path back across jump lanes to a House colony in order facilitate merchant activity and earn.
+Systems may only have one operational trader assigned per House.

+##### **2.3.1.2.3 Miner**

-**Miner** ships earn PP by harvesting raw materials from inhospitable, unoccupied gas systems.
-They must have an uncontested path back across jump lanes to a friendly colony in order to deliver raw materials.
-Systems may only have one miner assigned per House.
+Miners earn PP by harvesting raw materials from inhospitable, unoccupied gas systems.
+They must have an uncontested path back across jump lanes to a House colony in order to deliver raw materials and earn.

-Merchant Marine attributes are found in Section 9.
+##### 2.3.1.2.4 Transport

+Transports are large ships used to ferry PUs or Space Marines between systems.

+This ship will drop Marines on an enemy planet during an invasion or blitz.
+They also transfer population between colonies.

+They have a CL of one.

 ### 2\.3.2 Squadrons